 FELICITY: “The day I phoned my authors to tell them my plan was one of the most moving of my life.
 They cheered me on.
 I remember Miriam Stoppard exclaiming: “I’ve been waiting years for you to do this!”
 Authors are independent beings used to taking risks.
 So a group, including John Julius Norwich, Mary Berry, Matt Ridley, Martin Meredith and Artemis Cooper, loyally came on board.

-1988 — Rosamunde Pilcher, whom Felicity had represented for over ten years, publishes The Shell Seekers.
-It goes on to sell more than 5m copies worldwide and spend 30 consecutive weeks at the top of the New York Times Bestseller List, being adapted for both stage and television, twice.
+1988 — Rosamunde Pilcher, whom Felicity had represented for over ten years, publishes THE SHELL SEEKERS.
+It goes on to sell more than 5m copies worldwide and spend 30 consecutive weeks at the top of the New York Times Bestseller List, being adapted for both stage and television, twice, and turning Rosamunde into a global publishing sensation.
 The resulting success allows Felicity to purchase the North Parade flat and begin the process of turning it into the FBA offices you see today.

 2001 — Having already taken on Michele Topham and Carole Robinson as rights and account managers, FBA takes on its second agent, Catherine Clarke, to represent not only non-fiction but also children’s fiction, a fast-growing market.